data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 In the context of modeling the dataset, we note that there are techniques available (other than a linear regression model) for longitudinal analyses that are helpful for accounting for the way that individual data points over time can be modeled as grouped within units (such as individual students).
-Such approaches, , such as those involving structural equation models [@grimm2016growth] and multi-level models [@west2014linear], are especially helpful for analyzing patterns of change over time--and what predicts those patterns.
+Such approaches, like those involving structural equation models [@grimm2016growth] and multi-level models [@west2014linear], are especially helpful for analyzing patterns of change over time---and what predicts those patterns.
 Both of the references cited above include R code for carrying out such analyses.

 *Do we have enough information for our model?*